Elasticsearch: The Open Cluster Epidemic

 No authentication by default

 Elasticsearch ships with security features disabled.
 Out of the box, anyone who can reach port 9200 has full access to every index, every document, and every cluster setting.
-There is no login prompt, no API key, no authentication of any kind.
+No login prompt, no API key, no authentication of any kind.

 The enumeration chain